Cainta Church: Marian image

 The second faithful copy is a charcoal painting by Mariano Javier of Cainta, painted in 1857.
-Presently, it is under the care of the family of the late Flora Javier-Buenviaje.
+Presently, it is under the care of the family of Flora Javier-Buenviaje.

 The present painting of the Our Lady of Light was painted using oil on canvas by the renowned National Artist Fernando Amorsolo.
 Over time, the painting had developed some discolorations and acquired dirt and insect excrement.
 Specialists were consulted who recommended conservation.
 Conservation procedures were done in four months by Carmina Silverio, a conservator and restorer of painting and sculptures.

 The feast day of the venerated image is celebrated annually on December 1, after the feast of Saint Andrew.
 Her secondary feast is observed on Thursday after Pentecost Sunday.